 Install PhpStorm via Snap

-If you’re not going to be using the ToolBox app, then Snap is your only option.
+If you won’t use the ToolBox app, Snap is your only option.
 Snaps are containerized software packages that are simple to create and install.
 It’s a new way to manage packages on Linux systems and is supported by the top Linux distributions.

 It’s probably the easiest way to install and manage packages on Linux systems, including Ubuntu.